kiedtl/website/src/content/blog/onshell.md

 instantly. [^8])

 To be a good replacement for something, it's important that the replacement has all the advantages of the program it is replacing.
 But I still haven't seen a shell replacement that is portable across all platforms and architectures, tolerably fast, and is properly standardized.
-PowerShell is slow and bloated (since it is written in C#) and does not work on ARM architectures.
-Oil Shell is partly implemented in Python, which as we already know, is really, really show.
+PowerShell, for example, is slow and bloated (since it is written in C#) and does not work on ARM architectures.

 ### conclusion